vasanthk/react-inline-edit/README.md

 Allows you to to make inline/in-place edits to the text rendered inside the component.

-Support: Chrome, Firefox, Safari (desktop & mobile) and IE 9+
+Support: Chrome, Firefox, Safari and IE 9+

 The new version comes with a simpler API which uses `<textarea>` input elements that auto resize to fit in the text edits.